Hmong–Mien languages

 The Hmong–Mien languages (also known as Miao–Yao and rarely as Yangtzean) are a highly tonal language family of southern China and northern Southeast Asia.
-They are spoken in mountainous areas of southern China, including Guizhou, Hunan, Yunnan, Sichuan, Guangxi, and Hubei provinces; the speakers of these languages are predominantly "hill people", in contrast to the neighboring Han Chinese, who have settled the more fertile river valleys.
+They are spoken in mountainous areas of southern China, including Guizhou, Hunan, Yunnan, Sichuan, Guangxi, Guangdong and Hubei provinces.
+The speakers of these languages are predominantly "hill people", in contrast to the neighboring Han Chinese, who have settled the more fertile river valleys.
+Since their migration about four centuries ago, Hmong–Mien populations have also established communities in northern Vietnam and Laos.

 Relationships

-Hmong (Miao) and Mien (Yao) are closely related, but clearly distinct.
+Hmongic (Miao) and Mienic (Yao) are closely related, but clearly distinct.
 For internal classifications, see Hmongic languages and Mienic languages.
 The largest differences are due to divergent developments in their phonological systems.
 The Hmongic languages appear to have kept the large set of initial consonants featured in the protolanguage but greatly reduced the distinctions in the syllable finals, in particular losing all glides and stop codas.
 The Mienic languages, on the other hand, have largely preserved syllable finals but reduced the number of initial consonants.

-Early linguistic classifications placed the Hmong–Mien in the Sino-Tibetan family, where they remain in many Chinese classifications.
+Early linguistic classifications placed the Hmong–Mien languages in the Sino-Tibetan family, where they remain in many Chinese classifications.
 The current consensus among Western linguists is that they constitute a family of their own, the lexical and typological similarities among Hmong–Mien and Sinitic languages being attributed to contact-induced influence.

 Paul K. Benedict, an American scholar, extended the Austric theory to include the Hmong–Mien languages.
 The hypothesis never received much acceptance for Hmong–Mien, however.
 Kosaka (2002) argued specifically for a Miao–Dai family.